Botffy/XPLanG/README.md

 - `gradle javadoc` generates the Javadoc documentation, putting it in `docs/javadoc`.
 - `gradle check` invokes [Checkstyle](./config/checkstyle/README.md) in addition to running the tests.
 - `gradle jacoco` invokes the [JaCoCo](http://www.eclemma.org/jacoco/) code coverage tool.
 - `gradle run` runs the interpreter.
-Pass arguements to XPLanG via Gradle through the `-Pappargs` command line argument as a list of strings.
-Try `gradle run -PappArgs="['example.prog']"`.
+Pass arguements to XPLanG via Gradle through the `-PappArgs` command line argument as a list of strings.
+Try `gradle run -PappArgs="['examples/guessing_game.plang']"`.
+- `gradle runGui` starts the editor GUI.
+Specify the file to be opened on startup by using the `-PappArgs` argument.

 You can find the build reports in `build/reports`.